cbaykam/php-migrations/README.md

 * With Git clone or download
 	To install the plugin download it and put it in a sub directory in your project

+* Copy the config.php.sample to config.php and fill it with you configuration variables
+* If you are using composer please make sure that your versions dir is outside the vendor directory

 Make sure you have the rights to execute the migrate.php Move the config.php.sample to config.php and update the contents with your db credentials.